binini11/alx-system_engineering-devops/README.md

-readme about shell basics repo
+readme about shell absics repo